ezy/express-api-gateway/README.md

 - `/oauth/token` POST: uses req.body `{ "userId": "ezy", "password": "Secure" }` to return a valid JWT token

+## HTTP / HTTPS

+App is configured for both http and https and runs http out of the box.
+To enable https generate (or provide) your https certs in the root directory, and set `config.protocol: 'https'`.

 ### Postman client

 Import the postman file located at `./scalpelway.postman_collection.json` to test the endpoints.